Posted • Last updated

 How to get started with self-care

 Many scientific studies have proved that taking a few minutes a day to do something you like can improve your health, your mood, your productivity and even the way you engage and care for others.
 After all, an empty cup can’t fill up others, right?
 So sit back, relax and take some precious moments to focus on yourself and your well-being.
-And if you need a little help to get started, we put together a list of tips inspired by information from the University of Calgary(1) and the School of Social Work at the State University of New York(2) to help you start practicing self-care on a regular basis:
+And if you need a little help to get started, we put together a list of tips inspired by information from Homewood Health(1) and the School of Social Work at the State University of New York(2) to help you start practicing self-care on a regular basis:

 Evaluate your coping strategies: What do you do now to manage the stress in your life?
 Analyzing your current coping strategies and whether they’re good for your well-being is the first important step on your self-care process.
 If you rely on cigarettes or drinks to cope, for example, it may be time to find other ways.